yarah123/kjtech-lab-k8s-terraform-fork/gcp/README.md

 Deploy a cloud loadbalancer to expose the PlaceOS back office application and APIs.

+**NOTE**: Not required if deploying PlaceOS with the provided ansible scripts in the k8s-helm repository

 ```sh
 # get the name of the gke cluster:
 terraform output cluster_name